 What is an overtime rate?

 An overtime rate refers to any hours an employee works that go past the standard limit of 40 hours per week, according to the federal legislation laid out in the Fair Labor Standards Act.
-Since working more than 40 hours is considered extra work, the federal law requires employers to pay the employee more money than he or she is normally paid for regular hours.
+Since working more than 40 hours is considered overtime work, the federal law requires employers to calculate overtime compensation and pay the employee more money than he or she is normally paid for regular hours.

 The official rule on how much an employee should be paid for any hours in excess of 40 for a given week is that the regular pay rate should be multiplied by one and a half.
-For example, if an employee is normally paid $10 an hour for regular hours worked, the employee should be paid $15 an hour for any hours worked in excess of 40.
+For example, if an employee is normally paid $10 an hour for regular hours worked, the overtime rate of pay should be $15 an hour for any hours of work in excess of 40.

 Let’s take the example a step further.
 Let’s say the employee works 50 hours in a week instead of the standard 40.
 Since the employee makes $10 an hour, the employee should be paid $400 for the 40 hours worked, and $150 for the extra 10 hours worked.